rahul-koppisetti/BugTrackManagment/README.md

 # BugTrackManagment

-Bug Tracking Mangment is a web-based application that is designed to help quality assurance and programmers keep track of reported software bugs in their work.
+Bug Tracking Managment is a web-based application that is designed to help quality assurance and programmers keep track of reported software bugs in their work.